 Amounts attributable to employee contributions and the allocated earnings thereon are immediately vested.
 Participants become 100% vested in Company contributions and the allocated earnings thereon after two years of service.
-Upon death, permanent disability, or reaching age 65, participants or their beneficiaries became 100% vested in Company contributions.
-Effective in 2009, participants in the Plan terminated due to the Company's restructuring initiative became 100% vested.
+Upon death, permanent disability, or reaching age 65, participants or their beneficiaries become 100% vested in Company contributions.